Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 Lanz turned to him, pressed further, "'Maybe'...?
 What you mean?"

 His fiery eyes made him felt anxious.
-Turning away from his look, and pushing his glasses up, "Er, uh... forget it!"
+Quickly turning to look at the side and pushing his glasses up, "Er, uh... forget it!"

 Lanz slightly nodded, wasn't convinced.
 Taion turned back at him, logically explained himself, "In any case, it has no bearing on our objective."